-Obtaining a DUNS number is absolutely free for all entities doing business with the federal government.
-This includes grant and cooperative agreement applicants or prospective applicants and federal contractors.
-Be certain to identify yourself as a federal grant applicant or prospective applicant.
+Obtaining a DUNS number is absolutely free for all entities doing business with the Federal Government.
+This includes award and cooperative agreement applicants or prospective applicants and federal contractors.
+Be certain to identify yourself as a federal award applicant or prospective applicant.